darrylwest/pluggable-webapp/docs/system-diagram.md

 This is the user interface, prototyped with WebFlow.
 It's delivered by the static server and runs entirely in the user's browser.
 Its job is to render the UI and make API calls to the backend.

+### Reverse Proxy:

+To forward requests to backend services, both static web and REST servers via unix sockets.

 ### Static Web Service:

-A lightweight web server (like Caddy or Nginx) whose sole responsibility is to serve the static assets (HTML, CSS, JavaScript files) that make up the Web Application.
+A lightweight web server whose sole responsibility is to serve the static assets (HTML, CSS, JavaScript files) that make up the Web Application.

-### REST API Gateway:
+### REST API Service:

 This is the primary entry point for the client application.
 It handles incoming HTTP requests, performs routing, and orchestrates calls to the internal services.
 It acts as a facade, hiding the complexity of the internal service-to-service communication.